Segmentation Framework in Business Analysis: Structure Guide

 • Is the issue driven by who buys, what they buy, where they buy, how they buy, or what it costs to serve them?

 The strongest candidates make the structure feel tailored.
-For example, in a B2B SaaS growth case, customer segmentation may need to include company size, industry, sales motion, usage intensity, renewal behavior, and support load.
+In a B2B SaaS growth case, firmographic segmentation may need to include company size, industry, sales motion, usage intensity, renewal behavior, and support load.
 In a consumer pricing case, needs, willingness to pay, and behavior may matter more than demographics.
 In a market entry case, the best segment is rarely just the largest one.
-It is the group where attractiveness and right-to-win intersect.
+It is the group where attractiveness and right-to-win intersect, which is exactly the scoring move covered in the customer segmentation framework.

 Common misuse patterns and a review checklist